NeoRaz/AI-Video-Analyzer/README.md

 An automated pipeline that takes a YouTube video, identifies funny moments using AI, cuts and edits those clips, adds subtitles, and exports short-form content for platforms like TikTok and Instagram Reels.

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer:

-This project is for educational and experimental purposes only.
-Respect copyright laws when downloading and using third-party videos.
+This project is intended for educational and personal use only.
+Do not use it to download or republish copyrighted material without permission.
+The author is not responsible for any misuse of this tool.
+Always comply with platform terms and local laws.

 ## ✨ Features